googleapis/google-cloud-python/docs/spanner/transaction-usage.rst

 .. note::

-   If streaming a chunk fails due to a "resumable" error, :meth:`Session.read` retries the ``StreamingRead`` API reqeust, passing the ``resume_token`` from the last partial result streamed.
+   If streaming a chunk fails due to a "resumable" error, :meth:`Snapshot.read` retries the ``StreamingRead`` API request, passing the ``resume_token`` from the last partial result streamed.

 Execute a SQL Select Statement
 ------------------------------

-Read data from a query against tables in the session's database.
+Read data from a query against tables in the database.
 Calls the ``ExecuteSql`` API, which returns all rows matching the query, or else fails if the result set is too large,